qatrackplus/qatrackplus/deploy/dockerised/README.md

     docker-compose up -d

 The first time this is run the server needs about 5 seconds to initialise.
 Go to http://localhost in browser to see the server.
 Default login is username admin, password admin.
+If you get an error when you first open this page you may need to refresh until initialisation is complete.

 ### Shutdown the server